Justin Bieber sells rights to songs for a reported $200million

 Justin Bieber has sold his share of the rights to his 290-song catalogue to Hipgnosis Songs Capital for a reported $200million (£166.3million).

 Hipgnosis now owns his stake in some of the biggest hits of recent years including ‘Sorry‘, meaning that it will receive payment each time a song that it owns part of is played in public.
-The move marks the firm’s biggest ever acquisition.
+The move, which news agency AFP reported (via the BBC) to be $200million, marks the firm’s biggest ever acquisition.

 It was reported previously that Universal Music Group would still own his master recordings in the deal.
 The BBC writes that Bieber’s artist rights to his master recordings were also sold to Hipgnosis.